 - One party does not trust the other to be honest in disclosing the correct financial details or thinks they may be lying about an important issue

 Mediation is useful in a significant number of divorces, but it is not for everyone.
 An alternative to mediation is collaborative law.
-Like mediation, it involves discussion with your partner, but instead of a mediator being present each party attends with their divorce lawyer who can support and advise them during the discussion.
+Like mediation, collaborative law involves discussion with your partner, but instead of a mediator being present each party attends with their divorce lawyer who can support and advise them during the discussion.

 Not Just For Divorce